prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise1.md

 4. **Figma Files Import:** Download the provided Figma file, and import them into your newly created project.
 [Download Figma File](https://drive.google.com/file/d/1PTfAn4_ucUKQDlG7UtVZ-QFEVcxITuOv/view?usp=drive_link)

-5. **Navigating to User Research:** Inside the Figma project, find "Exercise 1: User Research" and navigate to that section.
+5. **Navigating to User Research:** Inside the Figma project, find "Part 1: User Research" and navigate to that section.

 6. **Conducting Interviews:** Each student in your group is responsible for conducting 3 interviews, with 3 different individuals.
 Use the provided template to record your findings.